Code-Institute-Submissions/ShellyBrady-PP2-Collective-Nouns-Quiz/README.md

 ## Validator Testing

 * Html
 Issue with the image link for the results images on JavaScript.
-Empty src and alt not allowed but I couldn't get the images working another way in the time I had left.
-If I had more time I would have fixed it or removed images altogether if I could not figure it out.
+Empty src and alt not allowed, but I couldn't get the images working another way in the time I had left.
+If I had more time, I would have fixed it or removed images altogether if I could not figure it out.

 * CSS
 Passed validation.

 * JavaScript
-Passed validation besides warnings for const use and to use ES6.
+Passed validation, besides warnings for const use and to use ES6.

 * Lighthouse
 Passed, see screenshot.